pbuehler/ALICEO2dataModel/README.md

 ### Data Items

-Three types of files are considered tp contain information related to the ALICE O2 Data Analysis Model:
+Three types of files are considered to contain information related to the ALICE O2 Data Analysis Model:

 - header files
 - code files